-Head to Data Explorer on Axiom and click on one of your datasets to get started.
+Navigate to Data Explorer on Axiom and click one of your datasets to get started.
 The APL editor has full auto-completion so you can poke around or you can get a better understanding of all the features by using the reference menu to the left of this page.

 At a minimum, a query consists of source data reference (name of a dataset) and zero or more query operators applied in sequence.
 Individual operators are delimited using the pipe character (